-- growth through product improvements and renovations, new products, and line extensions,

-- uncompromising product safety and quality,

-- superior customer satisfaction, and

-- cost reduction.
+- · growth through product improvements and renovation, innovation, and line extensions, - · uncompromising product safety and quality, - superior customer satisfaction, and - cost reduction.

-Research and development expense was approximately \$120 million in 2016, \$105 million in 2015, and \$58 million in 2014.
+Research and development expense was approximately \$93 million in 2017, \$120 million in 2016, and \$105 million in 2015.